 FCC TCPA express consent: What changes with the new updates

 A recent announcement from the FCC has completely shifted the landscape for the lead generation industry.
-A pivotal alteration in the TCPA regulations is set to redefine what “express consent” means.
+A pivotal alteration in the TCPA consent rules is set to redefine what “express consent” means.

 The definition of FCC TCPA express written consent will change to the following: